Fontom71/openpicnic-api/README.md

 The URL of the site
 * `SITE_URL` - the url of the site
 * `PORT` - the port of the site

+⚠ You must be define the following environment variables in the `.env` file otherwise the application will not work.

 ### Requirements